February 4, 2019

 In Colwell v Sydney International Container Terminals, a stevedore was on leave and spending the night drinking heavily when he decided to send a pornographic video to some of his colleagues via Facebook Messenger.

 The following day he regretted his actions and posted an apology on Facebook.
-However, by then, the video had been sent around and the employer began an investigation into the worker’s behaviour.
+However, by then, the video was shared and the employer began an investigation into the worker’s behaviour.
 It formed the view he was guilty of misconduct and subsequently terminated his employment.

-The worker claimed the matter was personal and not work related and his employer didn’t have a valid reason to dismiss him, but the Fair Work Commission disagreed.
-It found that the colleagues who received the video would not have been friends with the worker but for the employment relationship that they shared with him.
-The Fair Work Commission also found that it did not matter that the worker hadn’t been at the workplace when he sent the video, nor that no formal complaint of harassment was made against the worker.
+The worker claimed the matter was personal, not work related and his employer was invalid in dismissing him.
+The Fair Work Commission disagreed.
+Finding the colleagues who received the video were not friends with the worker but for a work colleague relationship.
+The Fair Work Commission found that it wasn’t relevant if the worker was at work when the video was sent.
+Nor that no formal complaint of harassment was made against the worker.

 The HR lesson for employers: In the days of social media, conduct away from the workplace can still be work-related, so long as there’s a sufficient connection to employment.

 HR Case 2: The manager (allegedly) behaving badly

 In Ward v Reece Limited T/A Reece Group Pty Ltd, the Fair Work Commission ruled an employer had unfairly sacked a manager who had allegedly behaved in a racist and inappropriate way.